alianjum0/notes/ReactNotes.md

 ### JSX vs HTML
 1. adding custom styling to an element.
 > style="background-color:red" => style={{backgroundColor: 'red'}} javascript object
-nonJSX properties use " quotes for JSX properties and single quotes everywhere else.
+* non-JSX properties use " quotes for JSX properties and single quotes everywhere else.
 2. Adding a class to an element
 > class="label" => className="label"
-avoid conclusion with component class
+* To avoid confusion with component class
 3. JSX can reference javascript variable
-> {buttonText} javascript variable javascipt valiable can be string, variable or array but not javacript object
+> {buttonText} javascript variable
+* javascipt valiable can be string, variable or array but not javacript object
-> const buttonText= {text: 'click me'} error can reference object in properties but not to print
+> const buttonText= {text: 'click me'} error
+* can reference object in properties but not to print
 > const style= {backgroundColor: 'blue', color:'white'};
 > style ={style} OK
-other warnings can be seen in console
+* other warnings can be seen in console
 * semantics-ui css file for styles from cdnjs
 * faker package for fake images
 ### Creating a reusable, configurable component